Retirement & Tax Planning Answers

 The Bottom Line

-The SALT cap is a $10,000 limit on the deduction for state income tax plus property tax on the federal return.
+The SALT cap limits the deduction for state income tax plus property tax on the federal return: $40,400 for 2026 under OBBBA, up from the 2017 law's $10,000 and set to revert to $10,000 in 2030.
 It hits hardest in high-tax states with high property values.

 For Arizona retirees, the cap is rarely the binding constraint.
-For pre-retirees still in high-tax states, the cap is one factor in the relocation cost-benefit analysis — and the PTET workaround is worth investigating for pass-through business owners.
+For pre-retirees still in high-tax states, the cap is one factor in the relocation cost-benefit analysis, and the PTET workaround is worth investigating for pass-through business owners.